digital-learning-gmbh/educa-lrs/README.md

 - **Statements**: Stores complete xAPI-compliant statements with actors, verbs, objects, and optional fields like context and results.
 - **Health Endpoint**: A Prometheus-compatible endpoint (`/up`) for monitoring system status and database connectivity.
 - **Database Migration**: Automatically migrates the database schema during the initial setup.
+- **Swagger Documentation**: API documentation is available at `/api/documentation`.

+## Swagger Documentation

+Swagger documentation is an integral part of educa LRS, providing developers with a detailed and interactive view of all available API endpoints.
+It includes descriptions of request parameters, expected responses, and example payloads to ensure smooth integration.
+The Swagger UI can be accessed at `/api/documentation`.

+Visit [http://localhost/api/documentation](http://localhost/api/documentation) after setting up the application to explore the API.

 ## Available Endpoints